 - Regional and local epidemiological data on case rates, vaccination rates, hospitalisations and deaths as a result of Covid-19 infections.

 - Local contextual information and insight on hospital capacity.

-- The tool has been adapted by the Public Health Team in Cambridgeshire County Council and Peterborough City Council from a document made by Public Health England in late July 2021.
+The tool has been adapted by the Public Health Team in Cambridgeshire County Council and Peterborough City Council from a document made by Public Health England (July 2021).

-- All criteria Green – no SAG needed
+- Risk score 6 to 20: Green – no SAG needed

-- Score ≥ 45 – Consider IMT to see if Health Protection (Coronavirus, Restrictions) (England) (No 3) Regulations 2020 that came into force on 18 July 2020 need to be applied
+- Score 45 or more: Red – Consider IMT to see if Health Protection (Coronavirus, Restrictions) (England) (No 3) Regulations 2020 that came into force on 18 July 2020 need to be applied

 - Event Organiser to complete and score each event – signed off by Chair of District / Peterborough SAG.